Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Basic Formulation of the System and the Methodology

-which is a combination of a 2D harmonic potential and a Gaussian potential.
-Here $\rho_{i}=m_{i}/m_{1}$, $\omega=\omega_{r}/\omega_{\perp}$. $\sigma$ and $V_{0}$ are the waist and amplitude of the Gaussian spike, respectively.
-The oscillations along the radial direction are suppressed by placing the condensate in the exact minimum ($r_{0}$) of the potential \cite{zhang2017spin}.\\ \\ \textit{Numerical Method}: We adopt the Split Step Fourier Method (SSFM) \cite{weideman1986split, taha2005parallel,wang2007time} for numerically solving the system, where both the parts of the dynamical equation (Eq.\ref{GPE}) are treated separately.
+Here, $\omega_{i}=\sqrt{\frac{8V_{G}}{\rho_i \alpha^2}}$ is the frequency of the harmonic trap and $\rho_{i}=\frac{m_i}{m_1}$, such that $\rho_1\omega_1^2=\rho_2\omega_2^2$.
+So the ring is approximated as a combination of a 2D harmonic potential and a Gaussian barrier.
+The oscillations along the radial direction are suppressed by placing the condensate in the exact minimum ($r_{0}$) of the potential \cite{zhang2017spin}.\\ \textit{Numerical Method}: For our simulation, we have taken experimentally feasible values for the amplitudes and waists of the two Gaussian beams, $V_G=1512.5\hbar\omega_0$, $V_0=223\hbar\omega_0$, $\alpha=110l_0$ and $\sigma=10l_0$ \cite{kohnen2008ultracold,baumert2013dipole,yin2006realization,davidson1995long}.
+We adopt the Split Step Fourier Method (SSFM) \cite{weideman1986split, taha2005parallel,wang2007time} for numerically solving the system, where both the parts of the dynamical equation (Eq.\ref{GPE}) are treated separately.
 The first term is evolved in the momentum space, and the second term, involving the nonlinearity and the trap, is evolved in the coordinate space \cite{weideman1986split}.
 The $x$- and $y$-coordinates are equally divided into $512$ grids with a step size of $0.1841$.
 The step size for time is $0.0915$ with a total of $16384$ grids up to the second revival time.